Inner City Living: Cooks Hill, Newcastle, Newcastle East, Newcastle West, Hamilton, Hamilton North, Hamilton South, The Junction, Islington

 You’re pretty much just a hop, skip, and a jump from anywhere in Hamilton too, with the suburb convenient to direct bus routes and Hamilton Train Station.

-There is no doubt that Hamilton’s appeal for residents and business is stronger than ever with more than 30 businesses, including Cakeboi, Biggs Coffee, and Bangkok Nights, opening their doors in Hamilton in the 12 months to May 2021.
+There is no doubt that Hamilton’s appeal for residents and business is strong with businesses, including Cakeboi, Biggs Coffee, and Bangkok Nights, opening their doors in Hamilton.

 City of Newcastle’s Special Business Rate (SBR) funding and the formation of the Hamilton Business Improvement Association has also proved fruitful for the suburb.